manuelpolzhofer/ipfs-mon/README.md

 ./ipfs-mon crawl --bits=5 --workers=300 --basePeer=QmbNCbBpuRCCPBEqvpKNT77ngbEqnGfDbPR4YD7HvroU9C
 ```

-For a `crawl` the following parameter can be provided
+For a `crawl` the following parameters can be provided

 | Param | Desc |
 | -------- | -------- |